dmh/quick-release/README.md

 ## Changelog generator

-Every release should consist of at least with a changelog and the fastest way to create changelog is to parse your `git log`.
+Every release should consist of at least changelog and the fastest way to create it is to parse your `git log`.
 With **quick-release** it is easy to do, you just need to add prefixes to every commit which you want to see in the changelog.
 So the rule is: if git commit with prefix - goes to the changelog, without prefix - no. Also, you are able to mark commit as a breaking change with the prefix `[!!!]`.

 By default **quick-release** parsing only specific prefixes, but you are able to change them in `.qrconfig` file.